Arithmetic exponent pairs for algebraic trace functions and applications: Introduction

 \subsection{Background}

 Given a positive integer $q$ and $\Psi:\bZ/q\bZ\rightarrow\bC,$ a non-trivial bound for the average

 is highly desired in numerous problems in analytic number theory, where $I$ is a certain interval.
 The resolution of such a problem usually depends heavily on some tools from Fourier analysis.
-A typical example is dated back to the classical estimate for incomplete character sums of P\'olya and Vinogradov, who applied a completing method (or equivalently a certain Fourier expansion) to transform the incomplete sum to complete ones and thus obtained non-trivial bounds as long as $|I|\ge q^{1/2+\varepsilon}$.
-An ingenious improvement was later realized by Burgess \cite{Bu1, Bu2}, who was able to work non-trivially for shorter sums and in particular, the first subconvexity can be derived for Dirichlet $L$-functions.
-While $\Psi$ is specialized to some other examples such as additive characters, Kloosterman sums, one can also follow the approach of P\'olya and Vinogradov, and then succeed roughly in the range $|I|\ge q^{1/2+\varepsilon}$.
+A typical example dates back to the classical estimate for incomplete character sums of P\'olya and Vinogradov, who (independently) applied a completing method (or equivalently a certain Fourier expansion) to transform the incomplete sum to complete ones and thus obtained non-trivial bounds as long as $|I|\ge q^{1/2+\varepsilon}$.
+An ingenious improvement was later realized by Burgess \cite{Bu62, Bu63}, who was able to work non-trivially with shorter sums and in particular, the first subconvexity can be derived for Dirichlet $L$-functions with the conductor aspect.
+When $\Psi$ is specialized to some other examples such as additive characters and Kloosterman sums, one can also follow the approach of P\'olya and Vinogradov, and then succeed roughly in the range $|I|\ge q^{1/2+\varepsilon}$.

-The above $\tfrac{1}{2}$-barrier usually plays a crucial role in applications, and is thus expected to be beaten in many instances.
-As an important example in history, we recall the pioneer work of Hooley \cite{Ho5} on the greatest prime factors of cubic irreducible polynomials.
-To seek a positive constant $\eta$ such that $P^+(n^3+2)>n^{1+\eta}$ infinitely often, Hooley assumed, for some $\delta>0,$ that
+The above $\tfrac{1}{2}$-barrier plays a crucial role in applications, and is highly desirable to be beaten in many instances.
+As an important example in history, we recall the pioneer work of Hooley \cite{Ho78} on greatest prime factors of cubic polynomials.
+Denote by $P^+(n)$ the greatest prime factor of $n$.
+To seek a positive constant $\eta$ such that $P^+(n^3+2)>n^{1+\eta}$ infinitely often, Hooley assumed, for some $\gamma>0,$ that